 You’ll also want to take time to research the best tool for your investing needs.
 That’s where we come in.

 M1 embodies the best attributes of long-term investing to act as the ultimate wealth building tool.
 Our totally free investing platform allows you to choose your own investments, so your portfolio can be completely personalized to your unique financial goals.
 Our intelligent automation even ensures money from every deposit flows into your portfolio exactly how you want.
 Plus, we use fractional shares so every penny goes to work in your portfolio.
-Top it all off by scheduling recurring investments, and you’ll never miss an opportunity to invest in your future again.
+Top it all off by setting an investing schedule, and you’ll never miss an opportunity to invest in your future again.

 M1 Finance LLC is a SEC registered broker-dealer and Member FINRA / SIPC.
 You can check the background of M1 Finance LLC on FINRA's BrokerCheck.
 SIPC protects securities customers of its members up to $500,000 (including $250,000 for claims for cash).
 SIPC insurance does not protect against loss in the market value of securities.
 Investments are not FDIC insured and may lose value.
 Please consider your objectives and M1 fees before investing.
 Past performance is not a guarantee of future results.
 Using margin involves risks: you can lose more than you deposit, you are subject to a margin call, and interest rates may change.
 Not an offer, solicitation of an offer, or advice to buy or sell securities in jurisdiction where M1 Finance LLC is not registered.